Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/1-pounce.md

 Genshi would make it up later, if everything went well.

 As it was he had to place his faith in his Brothers and in SOR.
-The former was easy, the latter…he was nervous, it must be said.
+The former was easy, the latter... he was nervous, it must be said.
 With luck all would go as planned, and though he wished he felt as optimistic as his assessment promised, the reality was something less encouraging.
 In the meantime he’d begun the slow, painstaking process of building his little insurrection.

 Activating sleeper agents across every Clan was proving a terrible burden on him.
 After all, bringing someone out of deep cover had consequences and it would likely result in much suffering.
 Genshi didn’t enjoy that.
 But what was he to do?
 His need was great, his options limited, and moment perilous.